 - A112 035 06 00

 A copy of this campaign can be found here.
-See attachment pdf to the comment.
+See the attached pdf in the comment.

 Mercedes Harmonic Balancer Part Numbers